simeonlavarias/grsee-iot-compliance/README.md

 # GRSee – IoT-Based Compliance Monitoring for Physical Security

-GRSee (Governance, Risk, and Security Events) is a **small-scale IoT-based compliance monitoring system** designed to bridge the gap between **physical security events** and **GRC (Governance, Risk, and Compliance) frameworks** in financial institutions.
+GRSee is a **small-scale IoT-based compliance monitoring system** designed to bridge the gap between **physical security events** and **GRC (Governance, Risk, and Compliance) frameworks** in financial institutions.

-The system demonstrates how physical security data—such as access control events, motion detection, and environmental monitoring—can be **automatically mapped to compliance standards** like **ISO/IEC 27001** and **PCI DSS** in real time.
+The system demonstrates how physical security data, such as access control events, motion detection, and environmental monitoring, can be **automatically mapped to compliance standards** like **ISO/IEC 27001** and **PCI DSS** in real time.

 This project is developed as a **Final Year Honours Project** for the BSc (Hons) Software Engineering programme at the University of Stirling.